GSA/AI_Grand_Challenge_For_Resiliency/RFF_Synthesis.md

 * Provide opportunities to connect with experts, problem owners, users, and other stakeholders along the way.
 * Share information and expertise.

-A full list of the feedback recieved can be found [here](https://docs.google.com/spreadsheets/d/1rupgYBQX0dkFhwCV6X_-Z94iFOYzWXEbSjEgbjjRlfk/edit#gid=0).